 - When creating an application, add the relevant JWT subject.
 You may also update / attach a JWT subject when updating a customer or when creating an application form (ApplicationFormPrefill)

-- Create a customer token using the JWT token by calling the dedicated API endpoint
+- Create a customer token using the JWT token by calling the relevant API endpoint.
+This can be done by either prefilling an existing application form, creating an application or updating an existing customer:

 In order to use the JWT to obtain a customer token, you must configure the authentication provider to enforce a two factor authentication requirement, and a 24h expiration.